 At the end of the day, the best thing you can do for your sexual relationship is to get your heart right.
-Sometimes in marriage, a lack of attraction has absolutely nothing to do with the person standing before you, and everything to do with your own heart.
+Sometimes a lack of attraction in marriage has absolutely nothing to do with the person standing before you, and everything to do with your own heart.

 Ongoing attraction has far less to do with the desirability of our spouse and far more to do with the condition of our heart.